awsandy/security-workshop/README.md

 ---

+# Security Workshop - Part 3

-## Extra Post Lab Activities
+## Extra Activities

 What are the Inspector Findings ?
 - Inspector showing a lot of CVE's ?
 - CIS Hardening Issues ?
 - Other findings ?

-Walk Through Security Hub - what is it teeling you - what will it tell you
+Walk Through Security Hub
+* What is it telling you
+* What will it tell you

 Watch the AWS Demo